Vertex decomposable graphs, codismantlability, Cohen-Macaulayness and Castelnuovo-Mumford regularity: Vertex-decomposable graphs and codismantlability

-\begin{defn} A vertex $x$ of $G$ is called a {\it shedding vertex} if for every independent set $S$ in $G-N_G[x]$, there is some vertex $v\in N_G(x)$ so that $S\cup \{v\}$ is independent.
-A graph $G$ is called {\it vertex decomposable} if either it is an edgeless graph or it has a shedding vertex $x$ such that $G-x$ and $G-N_G[x]$ are both vertex-decomposable. \end{defn}
+\begin{definition} A vertex $x$ of $G$ is called a {\it shedding vertex} if for every independent set $S$ in $G-N_G[x]$, there is some vertex $v\in N_G(x)$ so that $S\cup \{v\}$ is independent.
+A graph $G$ is called {\it vertex-decomposable} if either it is an edgeless graph or it has a shedding vertex $x$ such that $G-x$ and $G-N_G[x]$ are both vertex-decomposable. \end{definition}

+We remark that the definition of vertex-decomposability originates in a statement about the independence complex rather than the graph itself.
+However, this way of defining it is easily seen to be equivalent to more conventional approaches~\cite{RW1}.

-In many examples of vertex decomposable graphs~\cite{MMCRTY, VT, RW1}, the existing shedding vertices are of particular kind.
+In many examples of vertex-decomposable graphs~\cite{DE, MMCRTY, VT, RW1}, the existing shedding vertices are of particular kind.